optimizely/nuclear-js/README.md

 4. NuclearJS is insanely efficient - change detection granularity is infinitesimal, you can even observe computed state where several pieces of the state map are combined together and run through a transform function.
 Nuclear is smart enough to know when the value of any computed changes and only call its observer if and only if its value changed in a way that is orders of magnitude more efficient than traditional dirty checking.
 It does this by leveraging ImmutableJS data structure and using a `state1 !== state2` reference comparison which runs in constant time.

-5. Automatic data observation / rendering -- automatic re-rendering is built in for React in the form a very lightweight mixin.
+5. Automatic data observation / rendering -- automatic re-rendering is built in for React in the form of a very lightweight mixin.
 It is also easily possible to build the same functionality for any UI framework such as VueJS, AngularJS and even Backbone.

 6. NuclearJS is not a side-project, it's used as the default Flux implementation that powers all of Optimizely.
 It is well tested and will continue to be maintained for the foreseeable future.
 Our current codebase has over dozens of stores, actions and getters, we even share our prescribed method of large scale code organization and testing strategies.